 Why Art History and Museum Studies at Juniata?

-At Juniata, you will gain both studio and art history experience, as well as learn to curate exhibits of classical artists and your peers at the Juniata College Museum of Art (JCMA).
-Because of the many resources available to students--Juniata's computer art studios, pottery shop, JCMA, display areas, and others--as well as study abroad opportunities in the arts in England, Italy, Germany, Australia, Japan, Ireland, France, and Greece, Juniata's art department has a 100% placement of students in graduate programs in museum studies and art history.
+Learn to curate exhibits of classical artists and your peers at the Juniata College Museum of Art (JCMA) and gain studio and art history experience.
+The many resources available to students--Juniata's computer art studios, pottery shop, JCMA, and exhibition areas--as well as study abroad opportunities in the arts in England, Italy, Germany, Australia, Japan, Ireland, France, and Greece, contribute to Juniata's art department having a 100% placement of students in graduate programs in museum studies and art history.